donseba/go-htmx/README.md

 The htmx package provides support for Server-Sent Events (SSE) in Go applications.
 This feature allows you to send real-time updates from the server to the client, enabling live updates and notifications in your web application.

+You can read about this feature in the [htmx documentation](https://htmx.org/extensions/server-sent-events/) and the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

 ### Usage

-Create an endpoint in your Go application to handle SSE requests.
+Create an endpoint in your Go application to handle SSE requests. (see the example for a better understanding)
 ```go
 func (a *App) SSE(w http.ResponseWriter, r *http.Request) {
     cl := &client{